Phalcode/gamevault-docs/docs/server-docs/setup/unraid.md

 ### Stopping the Server

-Navigate to "Docker" tab and left clck the GameVault app icon you have created.
+Navigate to "Docker" tab and left click the GameVault app icon you have created.

 Click on "Stop".

 ### Reading the Logs

-Navigate to "Docker" tab and left clck the GameVault app icon you have created.
+Navigate to "Docker" tab and left click the GameVault app icon you have created.

 Click on "Logs".